A Kick Of Lemon: Coconut Shortbread Lemongrass Bars

 Should these bars be served at room temperature or chilled?

-The notes say these are best served chilled.
-They store in an airtight container in the refrigerator for up to 5 days, and the cold temperature firms the filling and makes the bars easier to cut cleanly.
+I think these are best served chilled.
+Store them in an airtight container in the refrigerator for up to 5 days — the cold temperature firms the filling and makes the bars easier to cut cleanly.

 View Comments (21) View Comments (21)